 Interviewing is an art.
 However, entering the conversation with a plan and structure will provide your interviewer with the nuggets of information they are seeking, and prove you are the perfect candidate for the role.

 So, what’s the best way to condense all your years of experience into a few minutes for an interview?

-The funnel approach
+The funnel approach to interviewing

 Taking a funnel approach will help you convey the right information to your interviewer.
 Start with broad, contextual information first, then drill down into the specifics.

 Talk through who your employer is, especially if they are not a well-known brand or organisation.

 - Start with the basics – give an overview of the product offering, market positioning, target market, selling channels, size of the team, and reporting structure.

 - Put your employer in context – did you work for a small family-owned business with high levels of stakeholder management or a large multinational organisation where you interacted with global teams daily?